 This might seem pretty simple, but there are definitely a few important tips that will give you the most success.
 Customizing these sausage boats is the best part, so here are a few things to consider as your prep:

-- Cream cheese is the lower deck.
+- Cream cheese, or any soft cheese.
 Substitute with any type of soft cheese if you’d like, such as goat cheese, brie, or even creamy blue cheese.
 Soft cheese goes on the bottom.

-- Shredded or sliced cheese is the bridge.
-Topping with a slightly firm cheese that can melt will hold everything together, guiding the experience.
-The last thing you want are passengers to fall off!
+- Firm cheese for the topping.
+Topping with a slightly firm cheese, like cheddar, that can melt will hold everything together.
+The last thing you want is for passengers to fall off!
 Melty cheeses like Pepperjack or Muenster can be added halfway through the cook to make sure it doesn’t droop off the sides like a drunk pirate.

 Ingredients You’ll Need